MAXOUT RULES & FAQ

 Only setups that meet these requirements will be eligible for venue fee discounts.
 In addition, the table space is RESERVED for tournament setups.
 Please refrain from setting up consoles that are not approved by the TO staff.
 If you do so, this equipment is liable to unplugged and moved if we need to use the space for an approved setup.
 In addition, desktop PCs are not allowed at MAXOUT as setups.

 Note for PlayStation 4 setups: A controller must be associated to a PS4 profile in order to play, so please have both profiles set up in advance for the tournament.
 Please also set the Share button settings so that tapping the Share button only saves a screenshot instead of pausing the game.
 (This setting is available on the Share main menu interface.)
 This will prevent matches from being interrupted and ruined by accidental button presses, which is an especially common occurence on PS4 pads.
+Also to prevent input lag please set the display settings on your PS4 to 720p.

 [+] What counts as a tournament-legal display monitor?